sqlxpert/aws-tag-sched-ops/readme.md

 5. Go to [Stacks](https://console.aws.amazon.com/cloudformation/home#/stacks) in the CloudFormation Console.
 Click the checkbox to the left of <samp>TagSchedOps</samp> (you might have given the stack a different name).
 From the Actions pop-up menu next to the blue Create Stack button, select Create Change Set For Current Stack.

-6. Click Choose File, immediately below <samp>Upload a template to Amazon S3</samp>, and navigate to your locally downloaded copy of the latest version of [<samp>cloudformation/aws_tag_sched_ops.yaml</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).
+6. Click Choose File, immediately below <samp>Upload a template to Amazon S3</samp>, and navigate to your local copy of the latest version of [<samp>cloudformation/aws_tag_sched_ops.yaml</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).
 On the next page, set:

    |Section|Item|Value|
    |--|--|--|